pivotal/docs-tap/application-accelerator/install-app-acc.hbs.md

 # Install Application Accelerator

-This topic describes how to install Application Accelerator from the Tanzu Application Platform (commonly known as TAP) package repository.
+This topic tells you how to install Application Accelerator from the Tanzu Application Platform (commonly known as TAP) package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install